Ruby Sunday: Appearances

-In January 2024, a Series 14 tie-in comic strip featuring Ruby Sunday with the Fifteenth Doctor was published in Doctor Who Magazine #599.
-She also appears in a Titan Comics published comic strip, where she and the Fifteenth Doctor face off against recurring enemies known as the Cybermen.
-She also appears in a novel published by Puffin Books in which she encounters Shirley Jackson alongside the Fifteenth Doctor.
+In 2024, she appeared in multiple series 14 tie-in comic strips with the Fifteenth Doctor that were published in Doctor Who Magazine.
+She also appears in a Titan Comics published comic book ("Everyone Must Go"), where she and the Fifteenth Doctor face off against recurring enemies, the Cybermen.
+She also appears in three New Series Adventure novels ("Ruby Red", "Caged", and "Eden Rebellion"), and a short story published by Puffin Books in which she encounters Shirley Jackson alongside the Fifteenth Doctor ("Icons: Shirley Jackson and the Chaos Box").
+She is also the featured companion in two Fifteenth Doctor audio novels published by BBC books ("On Ghost Beach" and "Sting of the Sasquatch").